 - Software stacks can be shared with other people and be reproduced automatically with ease.

-- Virtual machines can be started and stopped as required.
+- Environments can be started and stopped as required.

 - Hosting environments become ephemeral and can be thrown away when no longer useful.